okalis05/Project4/README.md

 ### Data Collection
-- Elections results data from 'kaggle'
+- `Elections results data` from 'kaggle'
-- Demographic data from the 'US Census Bureau'
+- `Demographic data` from the 'US Census Bureau'
-- Economic Indicators data with aggregated financial information from election campaigns, including contributions, loans, disbursements, and expenditures.
+- `Economic Indicators data` with aggregated financial information from election campaigns, including contributions, loans, disbursements, and expenditures imported from the 'Federal Election Commission (FEC)' database
-- Pollind data from 'FiveThirtyEight'
+- `Pollind data` from 'FiveThirtyEight'

 ### Data Preprocessing
 - Cleaning: Handled missing values, removed duplicates, and corrected inconsistencies in the dataset.